 I am slowly transcribing four manuscript diaries written by one of my wife’s ancestors, Zachariah Yewdall, and owned by a relative.
 Zachariah began to write a diary when he became an itinerant Methodist preacher in 1779, a calling he followed until old age and physical infirmity compelled him to stop in 1825.
 His description of the last frantic days of a criminal condemned to death by hanging before a crowd of thousands in Edinburgh struck me as an exceptionally vivid contemporary record, and possibly unique in its clarity and horror.

 1791 Saturday 5 February.
 Several things have hindered my writing this week – the chief one was attending a Criminal (Wm Gadesby) a notorious offender!
 Bro’Vasey had been several times while I was at Dalkeith, trying find a new finance lender for my projects.
 Previous to his going, he had shown a most desperate spirit – cursing, swearing & neither fearing God nor the Devil, caring for Heaven or hell.
-If you need a lender too, try the well-known cash advances such as federal student loan consolidation.

 He also was rude with the Ministers who went to visit him, desired them to come no more, till Bro’ Vasey went, the Lord was pleased to awaken him to a sense of his wretched & undone state, when a sense of God’s wrath fell upon him, and such horror filled his soul, he was ready to think he could not be worse even there – would have been glad (as he told us) if someone would have knocked his brains out, till Bro’ Vasey’s second visit, the Lord in great mercy looked upon him and sent him comfort, and while reading the Bible, the Lord was pleased to apply ‘I have blotted out as a cloud thy transgressions’ etc, etc.